codatio/codat-docs/blog/230428-April-Features.md

-Last month, our product and engineering team have been working expanding coverage to more integrations and introducing some exciting new features.
+Last month, our product and engineering team have been working on expanding coverage across existing integrations and introducing some exciting new features.

 Below you can see a demonstration from the engineers of the new functionality.